kāmahi that flowers red in mountain forest

 - Not Threatened

-Kāmahi grows from Northland to Stewart Island, from the coast to the hills.
-It is a tree of the damp forest, of the gullies and the slopes, of the places where the rain falls and the mist hangs.
+Rain defines its home.
+Kāmahi is one of New Zealand's most widespread native trees.
+It grows from Northland to Stewart Island.
+It grows from the coast to the hills.
+It is a tree of the damp forest.
+Of the gullies and the slopes.
+Of the places where the rain falls and the mist hangs.
 A tree that likes the wet.

-The leaves are compound, with a distinctive, feathery appearance.
-They are divided into leaflets arranged like a feather, dark green and glossy.
-The bark is rough and flaky, peeling in small scales.
-The trunk is straight and tall, reaching up to 20 metres, with a rounded crown.
+The leaves are compound.
+They have a distinctive, feathery appearance.
+They are divided into leaflets arranged like a feather.
+They are dark green and glossy.
+The bark is rough and flaky.
+It peels in small scales.
+The trunk is straight and tall.
+It reaches up to 20 metres.
+It has a rounded crown.

 The flowers are the story.
-They grow in long, bottlebrush-like spikes, hanging from the branches.
-The flowers are small and white, but there are thousands of them.
-The spikes are rich in nectar, attracting tūī, bellbirds, and insects.
+They grow in long, bottlebrush-like spikes.
+They hang from the branches.
+The flowers are small and white.
+But there are thousands of them.
+The spikes are rich in nectar.
+They attract tūī, bellbirds, and insects.
 The forest hums with feeding when the kāmahi is in flower.
 A tree that feeds the forest.

 The wood is hard and strong.
 Māori used it for making weapons (patu, taiaha), tools (adzes, chisels), and for construction.
-The wood is dense and durable, holding an edge.
-The bark was sometimes used for making torches, burning slowly in the dark.
+The wood is dense and durable.
+It holds an edge.
+The bark was sometimes used for making torches.
+It burns slowly in the dark.

 Possums love kāmahi.
-They browse the leaves, stripping the canopy, killing the tree.
+They browse the leaves.
+They strip the canopy.
+They kill the tree.
 In some forests, the possums have eaten every kāmahi they can reach.
-The large old trees are gone, leaving only the saplings on the forest floor.
+The large old trees are gone.
+Only the saplings remain on the forest floor.

 To see a kāmahi is to see a tree of the wet forest.
 The forest is misty.
-The kāmahi stands, feathery leaves dripping, white flower spikes humming with birds.
+The kāmahi stands.
+Feathery leaves drip.
+White flower spikes hum with birds.
 The possums are in the canopy.
 The tree does not know it is being eaten.

 It just wants to grow.
 It will be here as long as the possums are kept at bay.